Taking progesterone in early pregnancy

 • you have had 1 or more miscarriages before.

-• during pregnancy if you not having vaginal bleeding and a history of miscarriage.
+• during pregnancy if you do not have both vaginal bleeding and a history of miscarriage.

-The National Institute for Health and Care Excellence recommends that you should be offered progesterone if:
+The National Institute for Health and Care Excellence (NICE) says you should be offered progesterone if:

 • you have had a miscarriage before and

-• your pregnancy is seen in the right place in the womb (uterus) by an ultrasound scan.
+• your pregnancy is checked and in the right place in the womb (uterus) by an ultrasound scan.

-Progesterone is not an effective treatment for people with an ectopic pregnancy or a pregnancy of unknown location (when there is a positive pregnancy test but the pregnancy cannot be detected (seen) either inside or outside the womb on a scan).
+Progesterone is not an effective treatment for women and birthing people with an ectopic pregnancy or a pregnancy of unknown location (PUL).
 Sadly, it is not possible to save these types of pregnancies.

 Where can I get progesterone treatment?

-You can also contact NHS 111 at any time of day and they will refer to the most appropriate service.
+You can also contact NHS 111 at any time of day, and they will refer you to the most appropriate service.

-Your healthcare professional will talk to you about your symptoms and explain what will happen next.
+A doctor, nurse or midwife will talk to you about your symptoms and explain what will happen next.
 They will also carry out tests, including an ultrasound scan.
-This is to check that the pregnancy is in the womb and if there is a heartbeat.
+This is to check that the pregnancy is in the womb and there is a heartbeat.

-At that point, they will either give you another prescription until you are 16 weeks pregnant or they will write to your GP and ask them to prescribe it.
+After the second scan, they will either give you another prescription until you are 16 weeks pregnant, or write to your GP and ask them to prescribe it.
 To avoid missing any doses, ask your EPU for a copy of the letter before you leave and take it to you GP surgery, just in case.

 What if I am not offered progesterone?